 City of Charleston

 Certain cities and counties may have additional insurance requirements, so it's a good idea to check before you get started.
 For example, if you're doing work for the City of Charleston, you'll also need the following types of insurance:

 - General liability.
-General liability insurance helps protect you from third-party injuries and property damage your business causes.
-And it can help pay for legal and court fees if someone files a lawsuit against you.
+General liability can help cover expenses related to third-party injuries and property damage your business causes.
+And it may also help pay for legal and court fees if someone files a lawsuit against you.
 Charleston requires $1,000,000 per occurrence and $2,000,000 in aggregate.

 - Professional liability.
-Also known as E&O, professional liability insurance helps protect you if a client claims you or your employees made a mistake that caused them harm.
-You need at least $1,000,000 per claim and $1,000,000 in aggregate with a deductible of $20,000.
+Also known as E&O, professional liability insurance can help protect you if a client claims you or your employees made a mistake that caused them harm.
+To work in Charleston, you need professional liability coverage of at least $1,000,000 per claim and $1,000,000 in aggregate, with a deductible of $20,000.